-Mission statement – Music creates friendships, worldwide
+Music creates friendships, worldwide – Who we are

 Its main focus, however, is on working with children and adolescents, in a bid to educate the new generation in the fields of professional and amateur dance and music-making.
 The aim is to inspire and encourage an enthusiasm for the shared artistic experience.
 Achieving this major goal also involves developing and strengthening social skills.
 Preparing for music studies is one of the conservatory’s key tasks.
 And extensive work with choirs and ensembles sits at the heart of what we do.
 This acts as an important link to the cultural scene in Dresden and beyond.

 Elementary level classes for children aged 0 to 6 are structured systematically from baby courses to a ‘little songbirds’ course, and early education in music and dance, to an orientation level.
 In addition to training in classical instruments, subjects also include popular music, ancient music, singing and dance.
 Music theory, composition and improvisation are also all integral parts of our curriculum.
 Course and examination content is geared around the relevant specifications issued by the German association of music colleges.

 Project-based and regular co-operations with national and international cultural and educational institutions are a focus for all our staff, and are part of our open-minded attitude.